-Notice: Please reference the Old Town Scottsdale Bicycle Master Plan.
-This document is provided for general information purposes only.
-The City of Scottsdale does not warrant its accuracy, completeness, or suitability for any particular purpose.
-It should not be relied upon without field verification.
-Map not to scale.
-Map 89 - Bikeways

-Introduction
+• CHAPTER 3: Mobility

 Arts and culture contribute to building a cohesive community, often bridging old and new, young and mature, contemporary and traditional, real and virtual.
 Arts and culture help cities animate their downtowns, creating a sense of place and improving the quality of life for citizens, visitors, and the business community.
 Since the community's inception, arts and culture have been an integral part of Scottsdale's identity, economic viability, and continued development, most notably in Old Town Scottsdale.

 Recognizing the important niche that arts and culture bring to Old Town Scottsdale, coupled with the changing supply and demand aspects of the industry, requires collective foresight to plan, promote and implement strategies that further our community's economic, creative, and artistic successes.
 The goals and policies of the Arts & Culture chapter define the direction for existing and future Old Town arts and cultural amenities, programs, and events, particularly those that celebrate what is unique to our community and continue to distinguish it artistically and creatively.

 "Downtown is the

 'art' and soul of

 Scottsdale."

 - Downtown

 Scottsdale Town Hall

 Report, 2006

-Goals & Policies

 GOAL AC 1

-ADVANCE OLD TOWN SCOTTSDALE AS AN ARTS AND CULTURAL HUB WITH REGIONAL, NATIONAL, AND INTERNATIONAL SIGNIFICANCE.
+INVEST IN CURRENT AND CREATE NEW OPPORTUNITIES TO ADVANCE OLD TOWN SCOTTSDALE AS AN ARTS AND CULTURAL HUB WITH REGIONAL, NATIONAL, AND INTERNATIONAL SIGNIFICANCE.

-Policy AC 1.1

 Support a diverse range of arts and culture experiences downtown.

-• Policy AC 1.2

-Maintain, revitalize, and expand arts, cultural, and educational facilities that enhance Old Town Scottsdale's artistic landscape.
+MAINTAIN, revitalize, AND expand and development arts, cultural, and educational facilities that enhance Old Town Scottsdale's artistic landscape.

-• Policy AC 1.3

 Grow existing and establish new high-quality, signature festivals, events and programming that attract resident and visitor audiences, and distinguish Old Town Scottsdale as a premiere arts and culture destination.

-• Policy AC 1.4

 Continue to invest in, improve, celebrate, and promote the Scottsdale Arts District, Scottsdale Civic Center, and the Arizona Canal as prominent downtown arts and culture destinations.

 GOAL AC 2

 ENCOURAGE CREATIVE PLACE-MAKING IN OLD TOWN, WHERE ALL CAN PARTICIPATE.

 Policy AC 2.1

 Encourage investment in public art and cultural destinations that preserve, educate, and celebrate Scottsdale's diverse history, culture, Sonoran Desert environment, and people.

-• Policy AC 2.2

 Serve diverse community interests by supporting a variety of monumental art pieces, emerging artists, and temporary event-based programs downtown.

-• Policy AC 2.3
+Policy AC 2.3

 Utilize public art to strengthen interconnectivity between downtown districts and cultural facilities through way-finding, space activation, temporary art trails, and pocket art park opportunities.

 Policy AC 2.4

 Facilitate public art integration into Old Town architecture and urban design.